Roofstock has completed over $2 billion in single-family

 I’ll admit, I’ve been obsessed with rental properties for a few months now.
 It took me about that long to wrap my brain around it all.
-There is so much to think about and consider – the topic is littered with “rabbit holes.”
+There is so much to think about and consider – the topic of turnkey real estate investing is littered with “rabbit holes.”

 Eventually, after much research, Laura and I decided that we were going to get rental properties far away from the NYC area.
-These were some of the biggest sticking points for us:
+In starting our search for turnkey rental properties, here were some of the most significant sticking points for us.

 - How could you possibly purchase a property sight unseen?
-Is the internet full of crazies?
+Isn’t the Internet full of crazies?

-- How do I find properties in my price range that aren’t in a war zone and produce a respectable cash flow?
-I’m not exactly a well-connected real estate professional.
+- How do I find properties in my price range that aren’t in a war zone and produce respectable cash flow?
+I’m not a well-connected real estate professional.

 - How can I be sure that I’m not being sold hot garbage by an “expert”?
 Is there any way to undo it all if I wake up the next morning in a cold sweat regretting my decision?